UNITED STATES

 Accounts Receivable

-Accounts receivable are recorded at invoiced amounts, net of any allowance for credit losses.
-The allowance for credit losses is the Company’s best estimate of the amount of probable credit losses in existing accounts receivable.
+Accounts receivable are recorded at invoiced amounts, net of any credit losses.
+The allowance for doubtful accounts is the Company’s best estimate of the amount of probable credit losses in existing accounts receivable.

 The Company evaluates the collectability of accounts receivable on a regular basis based upon various factors including the financial condition and payment history of customers, an overall review of collections experience on other accounts and economic factors or events expected to affect future collections experience.